 These are a number of example questions that provide guidance in structuring the DPIA exercise:

-What information processed within the CIS is considered to be "personal data"?
+- What information processed can be considered to be “personal data”?

-For which purpose and for how long personal data should be stored (retained) in the CIS?
+- For which purpose and for how long personal data should be stored (retained)?

-For which purpose and for how long personal data should be stored (retained) by entities that participated in a common exercise?
+- For which purpose and for how long should personal data be stored (retained) by entities that participated in a common effort?

 Commission pour la Protection de la Vie Privée (BE), Projet de recommandation d’initiative concernant l’analyse d’impact relative à la protection des données et la consultation préalable, CO-AR-2016-4 .